Tutorial: Gate-based superconducting quantum computing: Implementation of Quantum Computation

 Any two-qubit gate based on the transverse interaction has to be performed at least twice to implement the CNOT gate.\cite{schuch2003} Since the CNOT gate is the essential gate for quantum error correction (see Sec.~\ref{sec:QEC}), a more efficient implementation of the CNOT gate is desired.
 For this, we need a non-transverse qubit-qubit interaction.
 It was soon realized that we have an effective $ZZ$ interaction that comes from the transverse interaction associated with higher excitation levels.\cite{dicarlo2009} This interaction allows us to implement the controlled-$Z$ (CZ) gate, which is identical to the CNOT gate up to single-qubit rotations:

 where

 Equation~\eqref{eq:CZ} is read ``apply the $Z$ gate to qubit 2 if the state of qubit 1 is $\ket{1}$.''

 As we explained in Sec.~\ref{sec:qqCoupling}, if $J$ is static and $\omega_\textrm{q1}\neq\omega_\textrm{q2}$, the contribution from the transverse qubit-qubit interaction to the dynamics is small [Eq.~\eqref{eq:2qRot}].
-In this case, the propagator has the form
+In this case, the time-evolution operator has the form

 where $\theta_{ij}$ is the phase of the state $\ket{ij}$ acquired throughout the evolution for the time interval $\tau$: $\theta_{ij} = \int_0^\tau \omega_{ij}(t) dt$.
 Therefore, to implement the CZ gate, we need to have $\theta_{11} - \theta_{10} - \theta_{01} = \pi$.